 Central Reservation Systems enable hotels to sell their rooms to multiple platforms simultaneously.

-Typically, hotels offer a discount of around 30% when selling their rooms through GDS, as opposed to public rates.
+Typically, hotels pay a commission of around 10% to 15% per booking when selling rooms through GDS, on top of any transaction fees.
 To make this possible, Central Reservation Systems (CRS) like Sabre enable hotels to sell their rooms to multiple GDS platforms simultaneously.
 Nevertheless, it's entirely up to the hotel to connect directly with one or two GDS or use a CRS.
 The exciting part is that different Channel Managers canconnect with GDS systems as well.

 GDS can be an expensive selling channel that primarily enables the bulk sale of rooms to big corporations (for their business guests) or travel agencies (for leisure travellers).
 As a result, smaller, independent hotels usually do not need GDS.